tstatler/doctools/guides/node/quickstart/README.md

 Let's add more features to the app to make it a public chat room.
-The app will be built using the [Node.ACS MVC framework](#!/guide/mvc) and use the built-in websocket server for establishing a connection between the client (web browser) and server, so that each post message can be "pushed" to all connected clients.
+The app will be built using the [Node.ACS MVC framework](#!/guide/mvc) and use the built-in websocket server for establishing a connection between the client (web browser) and server, so that each post message can be pushed to all connected clients.

 You can just copy and paste the code snippets below into the corresponding project files.